w0rthy/ArrayVisualizer/README.md

 Over 75 sorting algorithms animated with 12 unique graphic designs

+Follow the project's development behind-the-scenes in our Discord: https://discord.com/invite/2xGkKC2

 This new version of the program features additions inspired by Timo Bingmann's "The Sound of Sorting" and w0rthy's updates to the original visualizer.

 To compile (After -cp, use ";" with Windows and ":" with Mac/Linux):